Can Online Therapy Sites Work For You?

 The Basic Facts

-With approximately 43 million Americans suffering from mental health disorders, there are not nearly enough traditional psychologists and therapists to handle them all.
-If you have ever tried to make an appointment with one of them, you know what I am talking about.
-You may have to wait six months just to get to your first appointment.
-However, with online therapy, you (and your therapist) can communicate anytime, day or night.
+With approximately 43 million Americans suffering from mental health disorders, there are not nearly enough in-office therapists, psychologists, and HIPPA compliant mental health professionals to handle them all.
+If you have ever tried to make an appointment for an in-office therapy session, you know what I am talking about.
+You may have to wait six months just to get to your first appointment for in-office therapy.

 Online therapists are available online 24-hours a day.
 Schedule sessions with your online therapist at the time most convenient for you.
 With online therapy, you (and your online therapist) can communicate anytime, day or night through chat sessions, video chat, or texting therapy.

 If you have a few minutes to chat or you are having a bad day and you need to vent, you can just send a text from your phone or other electronic device and your counselor will answer when they get the chance.
 This is one of the benefits of establishing a therapeutic relationship online.

 No appointment is ever necessary to chat with one of our online therapists.
 While an appointment is not required, online clients can schedule sessions in advance.
 On average, our online therapists check their messages twice a day and will answer you within 12 hours, which is a lot better than waiting six months for in-office therapy!

 At BetterHelp.com, we're therapy people.
 If you're looking for good therapy online getting started with BetterHelp services is as easy as sending a text message to a friend or family member.
 Forget the frustration and stress of in-office therapy.
 Start your free online trial with one of our licensed online therapists today!